doozMen/swift-snapshot-xcodebuild/README.md

 # Problem

+When you write a test using new swift-testing library, XCTest works, then the inline snapshot is not updated.

-Alter the text in the inline test and remove the snapshot file.
+To reproduce alter the text in the inline test and remove the snapshot file.

 > Note: tests are set to update for all fails and or missing snapshots.